1. Items don't immediately make it to the Lost and Found.

-- File an electronic claim using our online system.
+- File a claim using our online system (preferred).

-5. If we have items that match your claim we will contact you via the email address you list in your claim.
+If we have items that match your claim we will contact you via the email address you list in your claim.
 If lost property has a telephone number or address on it, we will use that information to try and contact you.
-We'll do that even if you didn't file a claim.
+We'll do that even if you haven't filed a claim.

-6. You can check the status of your claim by calling 511, or by visiting the Lost and Found.
+You can check the status of your claim by calling 511.

-7. Once we confirm that we have your item you can pick it up at the Lost and Found office.
-That office is at the 34 St-Penn Station ACE Subway station on the central lower mezzanine under 34 St. You’ll need to bring identification and fill out a lost property receipt.
-You may still be asked to provide a detailed description of the item to prove ownership.
+Once we confirm that we have your item, you will be asked to make an appointment to pick it up at the Lost and Found office.
+You’ll need to bring identification and fill out a lost property receipt.
+You may again be asked to provide a detailed description of the item to prove it's yours.